Alovoa/alovoa/README.fork.ip6li.md

 * Private key is still in resorces folder - this is a security flaw.
 ToDo: Move to vault.
 * Admin login possible by private OIDC IDP.

+# Tests

+Most important change is a unit test for dynamic application security test (DAST) based on OWASP Zap and Selenium.
+See src/test/java/com/nonononoki/alovoa/dast/README.md for further information.
+Selenium is also good for testing web interface.
+May be helpful for [#284](https://github.com/Alovoa/alovoa/issues/284).